alfille/eMission/src/mdbook.md

 snap install mdbook
 ```

+If this is the first time you've install *snapd* you will need to log out and back in to realize the changes the installation did for your *PATH*.

+### Usage

-Use ** mebook** every time you update the code or documentation in the [github repository](https://github.com/alfille/eMission).
-If you've "forked" the repository to customize, use that repository instead.
+Use **mdbook** every time you update the code or documentation in the [github repository](https://github.com/alfille/eMission).
+If you've "forked" the repository to customize, use that repository version instead.

 Obviously this is after you've done the initial [directory creation and code pull](emission_code.html).
 ```
 # go to web directory
 cd /srv/www